mhail/FontAwesome.Touch/README.md

-FontAwesomeComponent
+FontAwesome.Touch
 ====================

 Font Awesome by Dave Gandy - http://fontawesome.io

-Use fontawesome in your xamarin iOS apps.
+Use FontAwesome in your Xamarin iOS apps.
   Icons are rendered at the correct dpi using packaged font file.

 Example
 =======